arpschuino/Arpschuino/README.md

 # Arpschuino
-Library and Core Files for Arpschuino Boards
+This repo unify Library and Core Files for Arpschuino Boards

 # Install the core files
 Open the preferences dialog in the Arduino software.